torqbit/toq/README.md

 1. Edit the `docker-compose.yml` file to include the Google & Github client credentials, and the email id that will be the admin for the platform.
 1. Now run the command `docker-compose up` to launch the web app and the MySQL server.

 You are ready to play around the platform.
-Do not forget to refresh the browser (in case id does not auto-reload)
+Do not forget to refresh the browser (in case it does not auto-reload)

 Thats it!